 It reportedly takes 2-3 times longer to validate the market than most founders expect.
 If a startup fails to achieve PMF within the first two or three years, it is usually forced to pivot or shut down.
 If it succeeds, the evolving market and technology may still undermine its position soon, so measuring PMF becomes an ongoing necessity like periodic health checks.

-Continuing our blog series on software-as-a-service (SaaS) startups, we would like to dedicate this one to the role of product-market fit in their life-cycle.
-Here, you may find some tips on finding and measuring PMF and developing a SaaS that the market truly needs.
+Continuing our blog series on software-as-a-service (SaaS components) startups, we would like to dedicate this one to the role of product-market fit in their life-cycle.
+Here, you may find some tips on finding and measuring PMF for SaaS and developing a product that the market truly needs.

 What is product-market fit exactly?
 The concept was developed by Andy Rachleff, a co-founder of Wealthfront and Benchmark: